Vital-Fernandez/lime/docs/source/documentation/installation.rst

 * LmFit_ (fitting library)
 * Astropy_ (loading and saving *.fits* files)

-The following libraries are not necessary but they provide a richer experience for the library inputs and outputs:
+The following dependencies are not compulsory but they provide more options for the library inputs/outputs:

 * Specutils_ (Functions to detect line peaks and troughs)
-* mplcursors_ (Measurements pop-ups in plots)
+* mplcursors_ (Interactive pop-ups in plots)
 * asdf_ (Saving the logs as *.asdf* files)
 * PyLatex_ (Saving the logs as *.pdf* files)
 * openpyxl_ (Saving the logs as *.xlsx* files)